Channel drift: Broadcast

-One of the earliest examples of channel drift, and one that predates modern cable television, was programming changes by CBS.
-During the late 1960s, CBS had a reputation as a network with a disproportionate number of shows that targeted rural and older viewers, seen by advertisers as undesirable due to ingrained buying habits on the one hand and a greater perception of poverty on the other.
-Beginning in 1970, incoming network vice president Fred Silverman orchestrated the "rural purge," in which these shows were canceled in favor of shows targeting younger, suburban viewers with more disposable income.
+One of the earliest examples of channel drift, predating modern cable television, was programming change at CBS.
+During the late 1960s, CBS had a reputation for having a disproportionate number of shows that targeted rural and older viewers.
+Beginning in 1970, incoming network Vice President Fred Silverman orchestrated the "rural purge", which canceled these shows in favor of shows targeting younger, suburban viewers.

-Another example of channel drift is the case of the Fox Broadcasting Company.
-Throughout its early existence, and even after its ascent to major network status, Fox had a reputation for lowbrow, alternative programming and knockoffs of other networks' hit shows, both aimed at a very young demographic.
-Starting with the major success of American Idol in the early 2000s, Fox drifted away somewhat from this reputation; its dramas and sitcoms became more conventional, on the level of the historic Big Three television networks, and it put less emphasis on reality programs later that decade.

-One less obvious example of the phenomenon has occurred since the 1980s in American public television.
-From the origins of the medium in the late 1950s, stations—who were then affiliated with National Educational Television, the precursor to the current PBS—served two specific audiences.
-On weekdays, they provided instructional programming for children used in school classrooms to supplement traditional curricula.
-On evenings and weekends, they served adults by scheduling shows that were alternatives to mainstream commercial broadcasting, such as theatrical plays, classical music concerts, literary dramas, and serious public affairs initiatives like investigative reporting and civil political discussion, things that had been mostly abandoned by the commercial networks with the end of the Golden Age of Television in and around 1960.
-Beginning with the Public Broadcasting Act of 1967, the Federal government, along with those of most U.S. states, invested in production and distribution of such programming via NET/PBS and the construction of a large number of new stations.
-The political climate of the time was decidedly liberal and thus supportive of generous governmental funding of the medium, which developed its institutions accordingly.
+A less obvious example of the phenomenon has occurred in American public television since the 1980s.
+Since the start of the medium in the late 1950s, public television stations—then affiliated with National Educational Television (NET), the precursor to the current PBS—served two specific audiences: on weekdays, they provided instructional programming for children, which was used in schools to supplement traditional curricula; on evenings and weekends, these stations served adults, by scheduling shows offering alternatives to mainstream commercial broadcasting.
+Such shows included theater, classical music, and literary dramas; they also included serious public affairs initiatives, such as investigative reporting and civil political discussion, formats that had been mostly abandoned by the commercial networks with the end of the Golden Age of Television around 1960.
+Starting with the Public Broadcasting Act of 1967, the federal government—together with most state governments—invested in the production and distribution of such programming via NET/PBS, as well as the construction of many new stations.
+The political climate of the time was liberal and thus supportive of governmental funding for television, which developed its institutions accordingly.